 I've had severe OCD since I was a child, and was only formally diagnosed and treated for it as an adult.
-Six months of high-intensity cognitive behavioral therapy (CBT) helped me get to a point where I had a series of coping strategies to prevent me from becoming Mr. Lightswitch.
-But what was interesting was the way in which I noticed my interaction with video games starting to change—areas of my life in which I had far more control than normal, where I could be found building rockets, planning cities, saving soldiers, and finding treasure.
-In a land where I could live as a god, my behavior was starting to veer away from the benefits of omnipotence.
+Six months of high-intensity cognitive behavioural therapy (CBT) helped me get to a point where I had a series of coping strategies to prevent me from becoming Mr Lightswitch.
+But what was interesting was the way in which I noticed my interaction with video games starting to change – areas of my life in which I had far more control than normal, where I could be found building rockets, planning cities, saving soldiers and finding treasure.
+In a land where I could live as a god, my behaviour was starting to veer away from the benefits of omnipotence.

 The parallel here, for me, is leaving the house.
 I lock the door.
 I check the windows.
 I lock the door again.
 I check the door.
-I realize people might be staring at me if they've noticed, but I keep checking the door.
+I realise people might be staring at me if they've noticed, but I keep checking the door.
 I start to panic, and tears start to make their way out of my ducts.
-I become a shaking, nervous mess, and it's because I'm trying to make sure we don't get robbed and nobody dies—even though I know I locked the door.
+I become a shaking, nervous mess, and it's because I'm trying to make sure we don't get robbed and nobody dies – even though I know I locked the door.

 I didn't check the ship.
 I didn't alter the design.
 I launched, I watched it crash, and I kept going.
 I forced the guilt down and I did it over and over again.

-When it comes to environments that we can design, those with OCD, you'll find, tend to organize things slightly differently.
-Not noticeably, but they will set themselves up in a way that minimizes their anxieties.
+When it comes to environments that we can design, those with OCD, you'll find, tend to organise things slightly differently.
+Not noticeably, but they will set themselves up in a way that minimises their anxieties.
 Creating areas in games in god sims and real-time strategy titles has long been the same for me.
-Obsessive behavior relating to symmetry and counting often led to me wasting time, resources and doing worse in games.
+Obsessive behaviour relating to symmetry and counting often led to me wasting time, resources and doing worse in games.
 Everything had to fit.
 Nothing could feel out of place.
 It was frustrating, and difficult to work through.

 Article continues after the video below

 Playing Cities: Skylines has helped me face up to this problem and push past it.
-Sure, I still like pretty, organized cities, and at first, I was carefully planning things out before realizing that as a city expands, it needs to change, rewrite itself—buildings must come down in favor of highways, and houses must make way for apartments.
-It forces you to accept change or fail—its consequences, rare for a video game, can feel as severe as those in real life, in that sense, for those with this kind of anxiety.
+Sure, I still like pretty, organised cities, and at first, I was carefully planning things out before realising that as a city expands, it needs to change, rewrite itself – buildings must come down in favour of highways, and houses must make way for apartments.
+It forces you to accept change or fail – its consequences, rare for a video game, can feel as severe as those in real life, in that sense, for those with this kind of anxiety.

 Jamie Madigan, psychology and games design theorist and author of Getting Gamers: The Psychology of Video Games and Their Impact on the People Who Play Them, tells me that games can be a good environment in which we can learn to take greater risks and explore without the danger.
 "We can not only set our own goals, but take whatever paths we want to get to them.
 What city planner in the real world could simply bulldoze a high-income suburb simply to make room for a football stadium?
 Real life is full of compromises and restrictions, and for good reasons.
 Video games are much more less so by design and let you experiment and experience more meaningful choices."

-I ask Jamie what he thinks of taking risks in games, and why we do it, when real-life risk is scary enough to put the fear in us even when we realize these fears in the media we engage with.
+I ask Jamie what he thinks of taking risks in games, and why we do it, when real-life risk is scary enough to put the fear in us even when we realise these fears in the media we engage with.
 "Because they let us," he replies.
 "Consequences are generally less severe and often don't involve complicated things like reputation or opportunity costs.
-And they pay off quickly—minutes or hours instead of months and years."
-This constant, accelerated feedback format can be helpful—we're seeing the long-term benefits in games and it can help us to perceive them in real life.
+And they pay off quickly – minutes or hours instead of months and years."
+This constant, accelerated feedback format can be helpful – we're seeing the long-term benefits in games and it can help us to perceive them in real life.

 It's possible to push the concept of irreversible risk even further, by playing games that remove your option for manual saves and enforce permanent choice.
 XCOM: Enemy Unknown is a great example of this, with its Ironman mode making every soldier's death permanent, and refusing to allow you to undo your mistakes, but allowing you to continue forward and learn from them.
 It's a good life lesson in general, but when you're trying to physically force yourself to use the same hand for your wallet that you used to hold onto the escalator handrail, lest you look like you're reaching for a gun in a train station, it's a vital one.

-If you feel that you are experiencing mental health problems, there are many organizations and charities that you can turn to for advice.
-For US readers, visit the Mental Health America website.
+If you feel that you are experiencing mental health problems, there are many organisations and charities that you can turn to for advice.
+For UK readers, the Time To Change website lists several.